 These were very active thunderstorms — nature’s version of shock and awe — with cloud tops approaching our altitude of 36,000 feet.
 The pilots gave these cells a wide berth and stayed out of the area of turbulence.
 I made sure my seat belt was fastened though.

 We began the descent and landing preparations 30 minutes before the expected touchdown.
 The flight attendants had handed out Thailand immigration cards shortly after takeoff.
 I completed my card and asked if they would hand out cards for the immigration Premium Lane at BKK.
 The attendant did not know about these cards and said she would ask the purser.

 Premium Lane cards have always been provided on other airlines when flying into BKK in business class.
-When Delta flew to BKK, as a Diamond Medallion I would even get them even when flying coach.
+When Delta flew to BKK, as a Diamond Medallion I would get them even when flying coach.
 At times the regular immigration lanes at BKK can be very long.
 In the Premium Lane there is never a wait of more than a couple of minutes.